-Our initial idea of organising the gym wheel world championships for the age group 16+ while introducing a separate competition format for junior gymnasts under the age of 16 does not appear to fulfil our member countries‘ current interests.
+Our initial idea of organising the gym wheel world championships for the age group 16+ while introducing a separate competition format for junior gymnasts under the age of 16 does not appear to fulfil the interests of our member countries.
 We will thus continue to offer all around junior and senior competitions as well as individual discipline finals at the world championships from 2020 onwards.

-However, we want all medal-deciding competitions to have a maximum length of approximately 2.5 hours, which means we will need to organise qualification rounds for both juniors and seniors, followed by all around and individual discipline finals.
-Some additional restrictions on the total number of participants per delegation will be introduced from 2020 onwards in order to keep the length of the qualifying rounds manageable.
-The IRV will finalise its decision on this issue after the world championships in Switzerland.
+However, we want all medal-deciding competitions to have a maximum length of approximately 2½ hours, which means we will need to organise preliminary rounds for both juniors and seniors, followed by all around and individual discipline finals.

 The Team World Cup and team competition at the world championships are two similar competitions.
-As the world championships from 2020 will have a focus on individual titles for both senior and junior categories, it has been decided to carry out the Team World Championships as part of the Team World Cup.
-This means that teams will qualify at the world championships in 2020 in the same manner as previously, but the deciding team competition will be postponed and will take place in the years between world championships.
+As the World Championships from 2020 will have a focus on individual titles for both senior and junior categories, it has been decided to carry out the Team World Championships as part of the Team World Cup.
+This means that teams will qualify at the World Championships in 2020 in the same manner as previously, but the deciding team competition will be postponed and will take place in the year between two individual world championships.